 Vedeva Troia in cenere e in caverne; o Ilión, come te basso e vile mostrava il segno che lì si discerne!
 (Purg.
 12.61-63)

 I saw Troy turned to caverns and to ashes; O Ilium, your effigy in stone— it showed you there so squalid, so cast down!

 The characters featured as examples of pride would repay lengthy discussion.
-Here we find Nembrot, he who built the tower of Babel and who spoke gibberish to Dante and Virgilio in Inferno 31.
-Nembrot is, with Ulysses, is an avatar of transgression who is rehearsed in each of the three cantiche):
+Here we find Nembrot, he who built the tower of Babel and who spoke gibberish — non-sense — to Dante and Virgilio in Inferno 31.
+Nembrot, with Ulysses, is an avatar of transgression whose name is rehearsed in each of the three cantiche: